 If you go to a polling location, you will be provided with a paper, provisional ballot, which is just like a vote by mail ballot.
 However, an ADA compliant voting machine will be available for persons with disabilities which prevent them from voting on a paper ballot.
 The disabled voter will have to certify on an affidavit that they cannot vote on a paper ballot due to their disability.

 How can I return my ballot and what are the deadlines?

 The deadline to return ballots to the drop box is 8pm on Election Day, November 3, 2020.
-The deadline to return ballots in person to the Board of Elections by 8pm on Election Day, November 3, 2020.
+The deadline to return ballots in person to the Board of Elections is 8pm on Election Day, November 3, 2020.

 - Return your ballot to a Secure Ballot Drop Box:

 - There are 24 ballot drop boxes located throughout the county.
 Ballot drop boxes are ADA compliant, under camera surveillance 24/7 and all ballots are picked up by a bi-partisan team of UCBOE employees every day.
 The deadline to return you ballot to a secure ballot drop box is 8:00pm on Election Day.